Freizeit-Koding-Klub/crator-cli/README.md

 Use [box](https://github.com/box-project/box) for building the phar file.
 Install the package as described there.

 ### Build process
 To build the phar file, use "box compile" in the root directory of the project.
-The phar file is then located at "bin/console.phar".
+The phar file is then created in the root directory with the filename "cratorcli".

+### Creating a new release
+When adding a new feature or something, firstly, commit/merge all changes to master.
+Then go to github.com and draft a new release with a new release-version.
+Upload the builded cratorcli file there, so that it can be accessed via the update command.